DEVELOPMENTS AND RENOVATIONS

 401 Jackson Street

-Strategic Hospitality has opened The Band Box, an outdoor restaurant, bar, and entertainment venue at the new Sounds stadium.
+In 2015, Strategic Hospitality opened The Band Box, an outdoor restaurant, bar, and entertainment venue at the new Sounds stadium.
 The Band Box occupies 4,000 square feet in the right field concourse area, and will be open for all home games.
 The restaurant offers an elevated stadium dining experience, including items such as Porter Road Butcher pork sausage, smoked pork nachos, salads, craft beers on tap, a liquor selection, and entertainment options including televisions, ping pong, corn hole, table hockey, and shuffleboard.

 The Country Club at the Band Box